moj-analytical-services/rpackage_training/README.md

 **Exercise 7:** Add the summarise_crimes.R file from this repository to your package.
 Open the file and have a look at this function which provides the average number of crimes for the selected years; at the moment the package dplyr is not called correctly.
 Amend this code so it will work as expected for other users (which it will later after you have added dplyr to your package's DESCRIPTION file (a task in [section 4](#4-amend-the-DESCRIPTION-file))) by removing the "library()" call and calling the two dplyr functions (filter and summarise) specifically using the "double colon method".
 Lastly, commit all your changes to git and then push them to github.com.
 You can now refresh your github.com repository page and see the amendments there.

+## 8. Documenting functions

+Documentation is really important so users know how to use the package, and package managers and developers can quickly get up to speed.
+It should therefore be embedded within the package in such a way that it is easily available to all users.
+Best practice is for documentation about:

+* Datasets (within the package) to be in a separate R script within the R folder.
+* Functions (within the package) to be within the same R scripts.

+Documentation of functions helps users to understand how they work, what arguments need to be given, and how the arguments need to be formatted.

+The documentation of functions is done within the same R script as the function itself - see [this example]( https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R) from the eesectors package.
+Looking at the first 41 rows you can see a title (one sentence), description, details including inputs, what is returned, some examples, and the @export which enables users to access the function when they load your package.
+Functions which are not marked with @export can be used by other functions inside the package, but aren't readily available for users directly.
+Where you see the syntax \code{} the contents of the {} will be regarded as code.

+The process is as follows:

+1. Add documentation to the .R file
+2. Run devtools::document()
+3. Preview in the help facility using ?objectname
+4. Amend the documentation as appropriate and repeat steps 2 to 4.

+To check that the documentation enables others to easily understand the code you should get at least one other person to peer review your documentation.
+Are they able to understand how to use each function from the documentation alone?

+You can learn more about documentation more generally by reading the [R Packages Object documentation chapter](https://r-pkgs.org/man.html)

+**Exercise 8:** Follow the above process to add suitable documentation to the function summarise_crimes.R.
+It may be easiest to copy rows 1-41 from [this example](https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R) and then amend.
+You should include a helpful description, details of the inputs, an example, and specify @export to allow users to access the function.
+Lastly, commit all your changes to git and then push them to github.com.
+If you still have time, then do the same for the function that you created in the [section 13](#13-automating-quality-assurance-checks-on-input-data-sets) exercise above.

 ## 10. Excluding sensitive data

 You should not hold any sensitive data in Github.com as they may be accessed by others.
 To prevent you accidentally pushing any sensitive data to Github.com: